Keyboard shortcuts

 Comparison of efficient sorting algorithms

-We have now studied four sorting algorithms.
+We have now studied three sorting algorithms.
 Let us compare them across the dimensions that matter in practice.

 Time complexity